 Perhaps most importantly of all the features, caring for the towel is easy.
 While out and about, you can store the towel in the accompanying storage pouch, and then simply let it air out when you get home.
 It’s machine washable too, as all good baby-related products should be.
 Just what tired, sleep deprived parents need, am I right?!

 Head on over to the product listing for the Babywearing Cooling Towel, and choose your colour.
-Available in five colours, there’s bound to be one you love!
+Available in six colours, there’s bound to be one you love!
 And to make them even better value, postage is FREE!